Astrometry and Precise Radial Velocities Yield a Complete Orbital Solution for the Nearby Eccentric Brown Dwarf LHS 1610 b: Introduction

 where $\tau_e$ is the circularization timescale, $\tau_{e,*}$ is the timescale contribution from the star and $\tau_{e,\text{BD}}$ is the timescale contribution from the brown dwarf.
 The parameters $a_{\text{BD}}$, $M_*$, $M_{\text{BD}}$, $R_*$, $R_{\text{BD}}$, $Q_*$, $Q_{\text{BD}}$ are the semimajor axis of the brown dwarf, the stellar host mass, the brown dwarf mass, the radius of the stellar host, the brown dwarf radius, the tidal dissipation factors of the stellar host and brown dwarf, respectively.
 We assume a value of $Q_\star = 10^7 $ based on modeling done in \cite{Gallet2017} and $Q_{\text{BD}} = 10^5$ as inferred for Jupiter \citep{Goldreich1966,Lainey2009,Lainey2016}.
 We assume the tidal dissipation factors remain constant over time, but in reality this factor will change as the star and brown dwarf evolve.
 For the 0.5 Gyr and 12 Gyr age assumptions, we obtain circularization timescales of 240 Gyr and 720 GYr, respectively.
 The high circularization timescale we obtain in both cases suggests the system is not circularizing.

 Additionally, we estimated the timescale for tidal synchronization using the equation from \cite{rasio1996,guillot1996},

 where $\omega_{\text{BD}}$ is the primordial rotation rate of the brown dwarf.
-We again assume a value of $Q_{\text{BD}} = 10^5$ and a primordial rotation rate ($\omega_{BD}$) of 10 hours ($1.7 \times 10^{-4}$ cycles per second), equal to that of Jupiter.
+We again assume a value of $Q_{\text{BD}} = 10^5$.
+For the primordial spin rate, Figure 13 of \citet{Tannock2021} shows measured rotation periods for 78 L-, T-, and Y-dwarfs.
+Across spectral type, rotation periods between 1 and 10 hours are common.
+First, we will assume a rotation rate ($\omega_{BD}$) of 10 hours ($1.7 \times 10^{-4}$ cycles per second), equal to that of Jupiter.
 For the 0.5 Gyr and 12 Gyr age assumptions, we obtain synchronization timescales of $\sim$7 Gyrs and $\sim$15 Gyrs, respectively.
-These shorter timescales are similar to our course age estimate of the system, suggesting that the brown dwarf may be experiencing tidal synchronization and/or is already fully tidally locked.
-We note that the exact value is strongly dependent on the assumed primordial spin rate and tidal dissipation factor.
+If we assume a rotation period of 1 hour instead ($1.7 \times 10^{-3}$ cycles per second), then our synchronization timescales for the 0.5 Gyr and 12 Gyr age assumptions are $\sim$70 Gyrs and $\sim$150 Gyrs, respectively.
+Although we note that the exact value is strongly dependent on the assumed primordial spin rate and tidal dissipation factor, the lengthy timescales indicated above suggest the brown dwarf has likely not become tidally locked.